Home » Posts tagged 'tent cities'

 Tag Archives: tent cities

-While we were passively amassing real estate, I was writing about local soup kitchens and shelters as well as local writers and bookstores.
-This led less to poetry readings and more to volunteer work with homeless support groups and a food recycling network.
-After the Berkeley Gazette expired, I wrote a novel about homelessness and a soup kitchen, folding in feuding academics and the gourmet revolution. …Soup of the Day.
-A [comic] sequel, Property Rites, involves competing native American and Mexican land claims on a campus not unlike, as they say, the Berkeley campus of the University of California.
+While we were passively amassing real estate, I was writing about local soup kitchens and shelters as well as local literary matters.
+This soon led to fewer poetry readings and more time with homeless support groups and a food recycling network.
+I wrote a novel, Soup of the Day, about homelessness in a gourmet culture, folding in feuding academics and a failing newspaper.
+While the novel is out of print, its themes remain relevant.
+I wrote a sequel unlikely to appear in our Cancel Culture–involving competing native American and Mexican land claims on a campus not unlike, as they say, the University of California, Berkeley.

-The founding of the University of California does most often evoke eminent clergy shading their eyes as they gaze across the bay, quoting Bishop Berkeley: Westward the course of empire….
+The founding myth of the University of California describes eminent clergy shading their eyes as they gaze across the bay, quoting Bishop Berkeley: “Westward the course of empire….”
 More recently, the University has been described as a group of entrepreneurs seeking a parking place.

-In 1868, jesting aside, the location of the new university campus vastly inflated the property values of four local investors.
+In 1868, joking aside, the location of the new university campus vastly inflated the property values of four local investors.
 Francis Shattuck, William Hillegass, and their partners had divided a square mile of land just south of the projected campus, for which they had paid about $31 per acre.
-The loser in this deal was ultimately the holder of the Mexican land grant, Jose Domingo Peralta–if you don’t count the natives, those who survived, who didn’t share the western imperialist view of property rights.
+The loser in this deal was ultimately the holder of the Mexican land grant, Jose Domingo Peralta–not counting the few surviving natives, whose history is piously noted in historical plaques if not in property ownership records.